-Cooks - When a cook wears the ordinary apparel usually worn by cooks such as black and white check trousers, white shirt, white apron and cap, these must be laundered at the employer's expense or be paid \$11.00 per fortnight worked or \$5.50 per fortnight for employees working less than 38 ordinary hours per fortnight.
+Cooks If a cook wears the ordinary apparel usually worn by cooks such as black and white check trousers, white shirt, white apron and cap and the employer has not paid for their laundering they must be paid \$11.00 per fortnight, or \$5.50 per fortnight for employees working less than 38 ordinary hours per fortnight.

-Other employees - If the employer requires a special uniform (as defined in the award) to be worn the uniform must be provided by the employer.
-The employer must arrange for the uniform to be laundered at the employer's expense or be paid \$7.20 per fortnight, or \$3.60 for employees working less than 38 ordinary hours per fortnight.
+Other employees - If the employer requires a special uniform (as defined in the award) and the employer has not paid for the laundering they must be paid \$7.20 per fortnight, or \$3.60 for employees working less than 38 ordinary hours per fortnight.
+(Such a uniform must be provided by the employer).